 Our network is now created.
 We can then exit our SSH session and disable it in DSM (if you won’t be using it).
 If you are disabling it and you created a firewall rule for it, you should inactivate the firewall rule as well.

-Setting up Pi-hole with Docker Compose and Container Manager
+Pi-hole Container Creation with Docker Compose in Container Manager

 1. Open Container Manager, select Project, then Create.